A new framework of safety standards will help passenger ships resume operation

 Sign up to get our monthly updates delivered straight to your inbox:

-Author: Rebecca Gibson/Tuesday, September 17, 2019/Categories: News, Royal Caribbean, Ports and destinations
+Author: Rebecca Gibson/17 September 2019/Categories: News, Royal Caribbean, Ports and destinations

 Royal Caribbean International’s Odyssey of the Seas will be the first Quantum Ultra Class ship to homeport in North America when she debuts at Port Everglades in Fort Lauderdale, South Florida in November 2020.

 Odyssey of the Seas will offer six- to eight-night cruises to destinations in the Western and Southern Caribbean.

 Guests on the six-night voyages will have the opportunity to go deep diving in Cozumel, Mexico; swimming with sea turtles in George Town, Grand Cayman; and visit Royal Caribbean’s new Perfect Day at CocoCay island in The Bahamas, which opened in May 2019 and offers multiple attractions.
 Meanwhile, those on the eight-day sailings will be able to head to Curacao and also visit Aruba for excursions like off-roading in Arikok National Park.

 Following her maiden US season, Odyssey of the Seas will reposition to Europe to sail summer cruises in 2021.

 Number of views (3743)/Comments (-)

 CruiseandFerry.net is the online home of Cruise & Ferry Review, a twice-yearly magazine that is also available for subscription in both printed and digital formats.

 Via our website, magazine and social networks, we aim to be the world's best supplier of news and insight into the global passenger shipping industries.
 Our content covers both the cruise and ferry businesses, and provides our audience with insight into building and refurbishment, marine operations, onboard experience, ports and destinations and more.